NMyullyari/SystemModeling/Projects/War-modeling/Documents/Generalized-Lanchester-combat-models.md

     - Simulate "will to fight" -- Japanese soldiers fought to the death

-        - Japanese Prisoners Of War (POWs) became POWs because they were found unconscious...
+        - Japanese Prisoners Of War (POWs) became POWs only when they were found unconscious.

 Here is the invasion map of Iwo Jima, prepared in February 1945, [DR1]: